How DogLeggs Is Treating Elbow Hygromas

 The Complete Line of Protection Gear for Dogs and Cats

-The DogLeggs elbow brace product is so effective and needed that it has sold well over 20,000 pairs.
+The DogLeggs elbow coverage product is so effective and needed that it has sold well over 20,000 pairs.
 Today, Greif’s memory lives on through the paw prints on every product in DogLeggs’ complete line of protective gear for dogs and cats.

 You can purchase most of the protective products on our website, but some require a prescription from your pet’s veterinarian.
 All DogLeggs products are designed with the structure and movement of cats and dogs in mind, but it’s best to consult with your vet to ensure that a particular product is the right fit for your pet.